Frequently Asked Questions (FAQs)

 Candidates give authorization for the pre-employment screening at the time they register and apply for a position through the STARS gateway.
-During the extension of the job offer, the staffing representative will notify the candidate of the pre-employment screening requirement and a background check form will be filled out by the candidate.
-HireRight is the background check vendor.
-They will take about 2 to 10 days to complete the check.
+During the extension of the job offer, the staffing representative will notify the candidate of the pre-employment screening requirement and the candidate will be asked to complete a background check form.

 How long are the results of a pre-employment screening valid?